cloudsolver/aws-saa/Solution Architectures.md

 ### Stateless Application Architecture
 * Elastic IP and DNS round-robin is not resilient.
 Because TTL of DNS round-robin can cause partial failure when an instance goes down.
-* Adding ALB and pointing DNS to ALB can offer protections, because ALB can point to private EC2 instances with health checks.
+* Adding [[ALB]] and pointing [[DNS]] to ALB can offer protections, because ALB can point to private [[EC2]] instances with health checks.
 However, ALBs and EC2 instances can fail in the AZ.
 * Multi-AZ ALB, EC2 can offer High Availability with failover to another AZ.
-* Multi-Region with a secondary failover region and Multi-AZ in each region can offer Disaster Recovery and business continuity along with high availability at a higher cost.
+* Multi-Region with a secondary failover region and Multi-AZ in each region can offer [[DR | Disaster Recovery]] and business continuity along with high availability at a higher cost.
 * Reserved Instances, and Auto Scaling group can help save costs. #CostOptimized

 ### Stateful Application Architecture